IPC Management Committees

 Process Consumable Statistical Subcommittee

 This subcommittee sponsors a global quarterly statistical program that measures sales of process consumables by product category and by region.
-The Process Consumables Subcommittee is chaired by Michael Carano, Vice President of Marketing and Business Development for OMG Electronic Chemicals Inc.
+The Process Consumables Subcommittee is chaired by Michael Carano, VP Technology and Business Development, RBP Chemical Technology Inc.

 The IPC EXPO Trade Show Subcommittee